Madhav246/LinkedList/README.md

 # LinkedList
-Like arrays, Linked List is a linear data structure.
-Unlike arrays, linked list elements are not stored at a contiguous location; the elements are linked using pointers.
-They include a series of connected nodes.
+A linked list is a linear data structure that includes a series of connected nodes.
 Here, each node stores the data and the address of the next node.
+Unlike arrays, linked list elements are not stored at a contiguous location.

 ![image](https://user-images.githubusercontent.com/54050193/197471318-1684f972-75af-4fba-9b03-d7aa7c575541.png)